projectara/greybus-spec/source/connection.rst

 The following sections define the request and response message formats for all operations for specific connection protocols.
 Requests are most often (but not always) initiated by the AP.
-Each request has a unique identifier, supplied by the requestor, and each response will include the identifier of the request with which it is associated.
+Each request has a unique identifier, supplied by the requestor, and each response includes the identifier of the request with which it is associated.
 This allows operations to complete asynchronously, so multiple operations can be "in flight" between the AP and a |unipro|-attached adapter at once.